DQL¶

 - Permission Management: Different access permissions can be set for different indexes

-- Index names must be explicitly declared; wildcards or regular expressions are not supported for matching
+- Index names must be explicitly declared; wildcards or regular expressions for matching are not supported

 - Index names usually reflect the business attributes of the data, such as:

-- The default index name is
+production,staging,web-logs,api-logs - The default index name is

-, which is used when no index is explicitly specified
+default, used when not explicitly specified

 Basic Syntax¶